-Coach Berna was previously the assistant head coach and offensive coordinator at MacMurray College in Jacksonville, IL.
-Under Coach Berna's play calling the Highlander offense set seven offensive school records, one conference record and averaged 30.1 points per game in 2009.
-These records include: most points in a single game (68), most passes completed in a single game (33), most passing yards in a single game (465), most touchdown passes in a single game (7), which is also a UMAC conference record, highest completion percentage for a QB in a season (62%), longest pass play from scrimmage (86 yard touchdown), and most career touchdown receptions (25).
+Coach Berna was previously the assistant head coach and offensive coordinator at MacMurray College in Jacksonville, Ill.
+Under Coach Berna's play calling the Highlander offense set seven offensive school records, one conference record, and averaged 30.1 points per game in 2009.
 Coach Berna also handled all of the Highlanders strength and conditioning responsibilities.

 Prior to MacMurray, Coach Berna was the wide receivers and running backs coach at Lindenwood University in St. Charles, Mo.
 At Lindenwood, Coach Berna also handled all of the team's strength and conditioning responsibilities.
 During Coach Berna's three seasons at Lindenwood, the team reached the national playoffs twice in back-to-back seasons in 2007 and 2008, reaching the national semifinals and finishing with an 11-2 record and No. 3 national ranking in 2008.
-In 2007, the Lindenwood offense averaged 38 points per game and 6.2 yards per carry, leading the nation in that category and helping the Lindenwood football program win the Heart of America Athletic Conference Championship and finish with a 10-2 record and a No. 12 national ranking.
-In 2008, the Lindenwood offense improved to average 40.1 points per game and 298 yards passing per game, leading the Lindenwood football program to its first-ever playoff win and a trip to the Final Four.
+In 2007 the Lindenwood offense averaged 38 points per game and 6.2 yards per carry, which led the nation.
+Lindenwood also won the Heart of America Athletic Conference Championship and finished with a 10-2 record and No. 12 national ranking.
+In 2008, the program won its first-ever playoff game and a trip to the Final Four.
 During his three seasons at Lindenwood, Coach Berna compiled a regular season record of 24-9, a conference championship, two playoff berths, and two playoff wins.